Henderson throws 3 TD passes, No. 21 Broncos beat New Mexico - WHIZ News

 “All the work that goes into it and the emotional spirit you have and you go and put that ball on the ground on the first play of the game and they score, you can’t — with all the things this football team has been through — you can’t have that kind of start,” New Mexico coach Bob Davie said.
 “It was a tough night, tough night.”

 Henderson, a senior who has seen limited action since transferring to Boise State last season, made the most of his opportunity, starting in place of the injured second-string QB Chase Cord.
-Henderson’s first three possessions, including an eight-play, 97-yard drive, ended in touchdowns.
+Henderson’s first three possessions ended in touchdowns.

 The Lobos, who had been competitive in all their league games, avoided getting shut out for the first time this season when Andrew Shelley kicked a 40-yard field goal late in the third quarter.
 New Mexico added a touchdown late in the fourth quarter.